top of page

 Add Dialogue or Avoid Dialogue

-When writing your family history, the decision of whether or not to include dialogue is a crucial one.
-By considering the insights of an accomplished author like Carol Baxter, you can make an informed choice.
+When writing your family history, the decision of whether or not to include dialogue is crucial.
+Consider the insights of an accomplished author like Carol Baxter to make an informed choice.
 Remember, the goal is to create narratives that resonate with readers, conveying the true essence of your ancestors.

 Do you agree or disagree with her perspective on dialogue in family histories?